TechHutTV/homelab/monitoring/README.md

 ## Recommended Dashboards

 The entire point of this is to have some pretty dashboards.
 These are the ones I found to work best with this setup.
-If needed I added the preferred language of the dashboards. as InfluxBD has multiple options when adding a new data connection.
+If needed I added the preferred language of the dashboards, as InfluxDB has multiple options when adding a new data connection.

 [Docker Monitoring](https://grafana.com/grafana/dashboards/18389-influxdb-2-x-telegraf-docker-dashboard/) (Flux) - 18389